 Maryland is a densely populated, but geographically small, State located in the center of the Atlantic Seaboard.
 Maryland's total area is 12,407 square miles, but with a population of more than 5 million residents it is the 19th most populous State in the Nation.
 The State is approximately 250 miles long and 90 miles wide.
 A large portion of the square mileage in Maryland is covered by water.
 Maryland is bordered on the north by Pennsylvania, the south and west by West Virginia and Virginia, the north and east by Delaware, and the south by Washington, DC.
 Maryland is also bordered by the Atlantic Ocean and the Chesapeake Bay.
 Maryland's largest city is Baltimore.
-A significant number of the State's largest communities are in the surrounding suburban areas of Washington, DC.
+A significant number of the State's largest communities are in the surrounding suburban areas of Washington, D.C.

 For most of Maryland, the units of local government are county governments.
 Twenty-three counties and Baltimore City make up the twenty-four main local jurisdictions found in Maryland.
 Baltimore City, although a municipality, has been considered on par with county jurisdictions since the adoption of the Maryland Constitution in 1851.
 Maryland is divided into five interoperability regions.
-1) the Western Interoperability region consisting of Washington, Allegany and Garrett Counties, 2) the NCR Interoperability region consisting of Prince Georges, Montgomery and Frederick Counties, 3) the Northern Interoperability Region consisting of Baltimore City and the City of Annapolis, Baltimore, Carroll, Harford, Howard, and Anne Arundel counties, 4) the Southern Interoperability region consisting of Charles, Calvert and St. Mary's Counties and 5) the Eastern Interoperability Region consisting of Cecil, Kent, Queen Anne's, Caroline, Talbot, Dorchester, Wicomico, Somerset, Worcester counties and the town of Ocean City.
-These regions, along with the SIEC, are responsible for developing and implementing regional strategies to provide radio communications interoperability within the regions in accordance with the technical requirements of the Maryland Statewide Communication Interoperability Plan.
+1) the Western Interoperability region consisting of Washington, Allegany, and Garrett Counties, 2) the NCR Interoperability region consisting of Prince George's, Montgomery, and Frederick Counties, 3) the Northern Interoperability Region consisting of Baltimore City and the City of Annapolis, Baltimore, Carroll, Harford, Howard, and Anne Arundel counties, 4) the Southern Interoperability region consisting of Charles, Calvert, and St. Mary's Counties and 5) the Eastern Interoperability Region consisting of Cecil, Kent, Queen Anne's, Caroline, Talbot, Dorchester, Wicomico, Somerset, Worcester counties and the town of Ocean City.
+These regions, along with the Statewide Interoperable Executive Committee (SIEC), are responsible for developing and implementing regional strategies to provide radio communications interoperability within the regions in accordance with the technical requirements of the Maryland Statewide Communication Interoperability Plan.
 Maryland does not have any federally recognized tribal nations.

 Maryland employs a network approach for interoperability solutions.
 Every part of the State can communicate through gateways; however, only certain portions of the State have shared channels or proprietary shared systems.
-Long-term voice interoperability will be achieved with the implementation of a statewide 700 megahertz (MHz) radio system, which is currently being procured.
+Long-term voice interoperability will be achieved with the implementation of a statewide 700 megahertz (MHz) radio system, which is currently being developed.
 This system will be a standards-based, shared system that will provide seamless operations statewide and the ability to connect with other regional and local systems.
 This system will build on past and current infrastructure and will require Project 25 (P25) compliance statewide.
-Data communications standards in Maryland are based on the use of proprietary shared systems with relatively open architectures such as WebEOC, Capital Wireless Information Net (CapWIN), and Emergency Management Mapping Application (EMMA).
+Data communications standards in Maryland are based on the use of proprietary shared systems with relatively open architectures such as WebEOC, Capital Wireless Information Net (CapWIN), and OSPREY, the State's GIS mapping system for emergency mangers and other public safety users as well as a version for the general public (formerly EMMA).